GeoHutch/basstards-crew-wiki/quotes.md

 "I have nothing better to do than to murder" -TT

 "My religion is not 'Jesus'" -aprcryphal (but you can probably guess)

+## 2021-07-12

+"What goes well with enchiladas?
+We're racially profiling you Gustavo!" -PN